astroconda/astroconda-releases/README.md

 ## Note

 A fresh installation of Miniconda3 is not required for each release.
-The method described here allows multiple, entirely segregated pipeline installations:
+The method described above allows for multiple, entirely segregated pipeline installations.